razorcorp/timesheet/README.md

 # Timesheet

-This tool is written to help developer with logging work time to Atlassian Jira based projects.
+A commandline tool written to help developer with logging work time to Atlassian Jira based projects.

 This tool allows developers to add worklog to a specific ticket without having to browse and find issues given the user knows the issue reference